safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/stripe.md

 **Params**

-- `event` - The event you want to unsubscribe to.
+- `event` - The event you want to unsubscribe from.
 - `handler` - The handler function that will be called when the event is triggered.

 #### `close()`